obrebski/midify/README.md

 ghci> write s $ send (NoteOn 0 60 100)
 ghci> write s $ send (NoteOff 0 60 100)
 ```
-## How to write more than one message at a time
+## Writing more than one message at a time

+`send X` is a monadic action so...

 ```Haskell
 ghci> write s $ send (NoteOn 0 60 100) >> send (NoteOff 0 60 100)
 ```

-The second messages will be sent immediately after the first one.
+The second message will be sent immediately after the first one.
+No good.

-## How to force time delay
+## Time delay

+To introduce time delay, use the action `pause`:

 ```Haskell
 ghci> write s $ send (NoteOn 0 60 100) >> pause 1 >> send (NoteOff 0 60 100)
 ```

-## How to send Euterpea code
+## Sending Euterpea code

 ```Haskell
 ghci> write s $ send (c 4 qn) >> pause 1 >> send (d 4 qn)